OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeInfFlw.rst

 Some problems might include features from multiple categories.

-Here are a few simple examples and exrecises on each category.
+Here are a few simple examples and exercises.

 Local
 -----
-Local traversal invloves going to each node in the tree to do some operation.
+Local traversal involves going to each node in the tree to do some operation.
 Such functions, need no information flow between the binary tree nodes.
-An example would be incrementing the value for all nodes in a binary tree by one.
+An example would be incrementing the value for all nodes in a binary tree by one, which you should have done in the previous module.
-The following exercise lets you practice local information flow.

-.. avembed:: Exercises/RecurTutor2/BinaryTreeLocalSumm.html ka

 Collect-and-return
 ------------------